Taught course

 Course content

-If you are an experienced registered Nurse or Midwife looking to develop a higher level of knowledge and skills required for specialist and advanced practice, then this course is for you.
-It will equip you with contemporary knowledge to take forward the rapidly changing healthcare agenda, and make a positive difference.
+The MSc Advancing Practice course will equip you with contemporary knowledge to take forward the rapidly changing healthcare agenda, and make a positive difference.
+If you are an experienced registered nurse, midwife or health professional looking to develop a higher level of knowledge and skills required for specialist and advanced practice, then this course is for you.

 The five routes within this programme prepare for a range of people and situations to deliver safe, effective and person-centred care at a higher level of nursing.
 You will explore professional and clinical implications of working as an autonomous practitioner and develop the leadership skills to advance and lead new innovative healthcare services.